 It is essential that you provide as much information as possible to your customers before arrival at your bar or restaurant.
 This can be in the form of onsite signage and online booking forms.
-Provide posters of how customers should behave to ensure their safety.
+Provide posters showing how customers should behave to ensure their safety.
 You will need to consider how you communicate with the visually and hearing impaired.
-Customers should also be aware that the police and local authorities have powers to ensure the rules and regulations that have been put in place to help stop the spread of COVID-19.
+Customers should also be aware that the police and local authorities have powers to enforce the rules and regulations that have been put in place to help stop the spread of COVID-19.

 Managing the service of food and drink